“I’m excited about a new business opportunity. I might be able to finally quit my job.”

 - Make a game plan so that you can leave to completely improve your situation.

 I know that this sounds simple.
-It’s all you can really do though.
+It’s all you can really do right now.
 I’m going to break these two points down into great detail.
 Before we go any further, it’s important that you stop blaming the world for your problems and that you accept that everything can be changed if you want to quit your job right now.

 “Oh, you hate your job?
 Why didn’t you say so?
 There’s a support group for that.
 It’s called everybody, and they meet at the bar.” — Drew Carey